-Turkish prime minister Recep Tayyip Erdoğan’s rule looks especially precarious during a standoff with police and the judiciary and after a falling out with a longtime Islamist ally.
+Turkish prime minister Recep Tayyip Erdoğan’s rule looks precarious in a standoff with police and the judiciary and after a falling out with a longtime Islamist ally.

 Two members of Erdoğan’s cabinet as well as the sons of the interior minister were arrested last week in a major corruption investigation that had been kept secret from police commanders who might have informed the government in advance.

-The prime minister, who was most recently reelected in June 2011, was furious in his reaction to the crackdown, describing the investigation as a “dirty operation” and an attempt to smear his administration.
-Those involved in the probe were trying to form a “state within a state,” he said, apparently referring to followers of the former imam Fethullah Gülen who has been increasingly critical of Erdoğan’s policies.
+The prime minister, who was most recently reelected in June 2011, was furious, describing the investigation as a “dirty operation” and an attempt to smear his administration.
+Those involved in the probe were trying to form a “state within a state,” he said, apparently referring to followers of the former imam Fethullah Gülen, who has become increasingly critical of Erdoğan’s policies.

-Erdoğan sees the ruling as further proof that a foreign plot is being carried out against him.
-In a speech to supporters in the Anatolian heartland, his ruling Islamist party’s base of power, he likened an upcoming local election to part of a “war” against his enemies and suggested a “second independence war” was imminent to establish “a new Turkey.”
+Erdoğan sees the ruling as proof that a foreign plot is being concocted against him.
+In a speech to supporters, he likened the upcoming local election to a “war” against his enemies and suggested a “second independence war” was needed to establish “a new Turkey.”

 The economy, which has grown rapidly through Erdoğan’s eleven years in power, looks almost certain to take a beating.
 The lira has hit a record low, stocks are at their weakest in seventeen months and the cost of insuring the country’s debt — at 35 percent of gross domestic product — against default jumped to an eighteen month high on Friday.